 Editor's note (March 2019): This blog was originally published in April 2017.
 It has been updated to include new insights and information regarding Amazon's rumored One Vendor.

-Amazon sells your products on a wholesale relationship.
+Under this approach, Amazon sells your products via a wholesale relationship.
 Amazon sends you a purchase order, and you ship your inventory back.
-Under this agreement, Amazon gains ownership of your products and controls the pricing.
-Your listing will therefore display as "Ships from and sold by Amazon.com."
+Amazon gains ownership of your products and controls the pricing thereafter.
+Every associated ASIN will display "Ships from and sold by Amazon.com."

-Many successful sellers (brands, manufacturers) find themselves in a hybrid arrangement with Amazon.
-Under this model, they sell a portion of their SKUs direct to Amazon (1P) and the rest via the marketplace (3P).
-Amazon's merchandising teams are often selective about the SKUs that they decide to carry 1P.
-The math needs to make sense.
-This means that some SKUs are left alone to be sold 3P.
+To avoid becoming too reliant on Amazon, many successful sellers (including brands and manufacturers) maintain a hybrid arrangement with Amazon.
+They'll sell a portion of their SKUs directly to Amazon (1P) and the rest via the marketplace (3P).
+Amazon's merchandising teams are selective about the SKUs that they decide to carry 1P, too—the math needs to make sense—so some SKUs may be left alone for 3P selling.

-That being said, we believe it's most ideal to adopt a hybrid model.
-By selling 3P, your brand can stay in control of pricing and the customer experience.
-Selling through both platforms lets you extend your inventory, too, and increase your chances for landing a sale beyond 1P availability.
+We believe that a hybrid model is the safest approach if you're not already selling 3P.
+By selling 3P, your brand can stay in control of pricing and the customer experience, plus increase your chances of landing a sale beyond 1P availability by extending your inventory.

 Zentail is a multichannel software platform that makes it easy to sell on Amazon, eBay, Walmart Marketplace, Jet.com, Google Shopping, Google Shopping Actions, Shopify, BigCommerce and a growing selection of channels.
 Centrally manage product information, listings, inventory, orders, business analytics and reordering from one beautiful interface.